scholarslab/Geoloader/README.md

   workspace:  gl_test
 ```

 Depending on your needs, you can override some or all of these settings.
 For example, you'll almost always need to set custom login credentials for PostgreSQL and Geoserver.
-If you're using Geoloader programmatically, just use the top-level `configure` and `configure_from_yaml` methods:
+If you're using Geoloader programmatically in code, just use the top-level `configure` and `configure_from_yaml` methods:

 ```ruby
 require "geoloader"